OpenCoderRank: Personalized Technical Assessments with Generative AI: Answering the research questions

-\textbf{\underline{RQ2: Ensuring Integrity in the LLM Era:}} The rise of LLMs poses new challenges for maintaining integrity in technical assessments.
-To encounter this, \opencoderrank\ implements several strategies to mitigate this risk: (i) \textbf{Full-screen mode enforcement:} \opencoderrank\ is designed to run only in full-screen mode, (ii) \textbf{Disabling copy-paste}: \opencoderrank\ promotes legitimate assessment practices, where pasting into the answer section is disabled to prevent direct copying from LLMs or external sources, and (iii) \textbf{Random sequencing}: Questions are presented in a randomized order, making it difficult to rely on neighboring screens.
+The rise of LLMs poses new challenges for maintaining integrity in technical assessments.
+To encounter this, \opencoderrank\ implements several strategies to mitigate this risk: \begin{itemize}[leftmargin=*] \item \textbf{Full-screen mode enforcement}: \opencoderrank\ is designed to run only in full-screen mode.
+When participants click the ``Start Test'' button, a prompt informs them that the assessment must be taken in full-screen mode to minimize distractions.
+If a participant exits or disables full-screen mode five times, the test is automatically submitted. \item \textbf{Disabling copy-paste}: \opencoderrank\ promotes legitimate assessment practices, such as writing code without relying on external tools by preventing direct copying from LLMs or external sources. \item \textbf{Random sequencing of questions}: Questions are presented in a randomized order making it difficult to rely on neighboring screens during assessments. \end{itemize}